 How I Coped As A Kid

-When I was a kid, I spent hours in my room wishing I'd never been born.
-I tried to hold my breath and die.
-I put anything she gave me in the corner of my closet, determined to never use it.
+When I was a kid, I spent hours in my room wishing I’d never been born.
+I tried to hold my breath, hoping to die.
+Other times, I put anything she gave me in the corner of my closet, determined to never use it.
 I wouldn’t wear the clothes she bought me.
-I’d dream of running away and even left once.
+Most of all, I’d dream of running away and even left once.
 I promised myself when I was a mom, I would never yell at my kids.

 My Life As A Mother